jeancochrane/recurse/nn-dl/ch2/notes.md

-# Notes on Chapter 2: How the backpropogation algorithm works
+# Notes on Chapter 2: How the backpropagation algorithm works

 ([Link](http://neuralnetworksanddeeplearning.com/chap2.html))